any-docs/css/content/guides/anchor_positioning/try_options_hiding/index.md

 The predefined `<try-tactic>` try fallback options are useful but limited, as they only allow positioned element placement to be flipped across axes.
 What if you had an anchor-positioned element positioned to the top left of its anchor, and wanted to change its position to directly below the anchor if it started to overflow?

-To achieve this, you can use a {{cssxref("position-area")}} value as a position-try fallback option, including it in the `position-try-fallbacks` list.
+To achieve this, you can use a `position-area` value as a position-try fallback option, including it in the `position-try-fallbacks` list.
 This automatically creates a try fallback option based on that position area.
 In effect, it is a shortcut for creating a [custom position option](#custom_fallback_options) that contains only that `position-area` property value.

 The following example shows `position-area` position try fallback options in use.
 We use the same HTML and CSS, except for the infobox positioning.
 In this case, our position-try fallback options are `position-area` values — `top`, `top-right`, `right`, `bottom-right`, `bottom`, `bottom-left`, and `left`.
 The positioned element will be reasonably positioned no matter which viewport edge the anchor approaches.
 This verbose approach is more granular and flexible than the predefined values approach.